github/codeql/docs/language/learn-ql/cpp/dataflow.rst

 Analyzing data flow in C and C++
 ================================

-You can use data-flow analysis to track the flow of potentially malicious or insecure data that can cause vulnerabilities in your codebase.
+You can use data flow analysis to track the flow of potentially malicious or insecure data that can cause vulnerabilities in your codebase.

 About data flow
 ---------------